mlange-42/chrono-photo/README.md

 from video footage or photo series.

 _Warning:_ This project is in a very experimental state.
 So far, only selection by lightest or darkest pixel are supported.
-However, the image above shows a proof of concept for the intended default algorithm, which is based on outlier detection.
+However, the image above shows a proof of concept for the intended default algorithm, which is based on outlier detection (see section [How it works](#how-it-works) for details).

 ## Command line tool